 PhD MPhil (Auckland), DipPhysEd (Otago), Dip.Teaching Christchurch

-Polly Parker is an Professor in leadership and human resource management at UQ Business School.
-She has a background and life-long interest in teaching and learning which she has applied in both academic and corporate settings.
-Polly is active in the area of women’s leadership and its development.
-She was a member of the steering committee and a presenter on CEDA’s inaugural Women in leadership program in 2010; delivers the Women’s Executive Leadership Program for UQ and within Thiess in 2011 and 2012.
+Polly is a Professor in leadership and human resource management at UQ Business School.
+She has a background and life-long interest in teaching and learning, which she has applied in both academic and corporate settings.
+Polly is active in the area of women’s leadership and leadership development.
+She was a member of the steering committee and a presenter at CEDA’s inaugural Women in Leadership Program and delivers the Leadership for Executive Women and Leadership for Senior Executive Women's courses at UQ Business School Executive Education.

 MBA (USQ), Grad Dip OH&S (QUT), RN Cert (PAH)

-Jennifer Witheriff is the Director of GJR, a boutique consulting group based in Brisbane that specialises in business development, HR consulting, leadership development, executive coaching, training and facilitation.
+Jennifer is the Director of GJR, a boutique consulting group based in Brisbane, which specialises in business development, HR consulting, leadership development, executive coaching, training and facilitation.
 Her decades of experience in leadership development and coaching have equipped her with the knowledge and confidence to work with leaders at all levels.
-She offers deep insights about complex dynamics and is genuinely involved in supporting leaders to transform.
-Her areas of interest include adaptive leadership, influencing styles and change.
+She offers deep insights into the complex dynamics of leadership and is keenly interested in transforming leaders.
+Her areas of interest include: adaptive leadership, influencing styles, and change.

 Dr Jennifer Schafer

 Jennifer is the Director of Student Affairs at the UQ School of Medicine.
 Jennifer is a general practitioner with more than 30 years of clinical experience, and spent 15 years working within the media as a medical reporter.
 She has a special interest in leadership training for health professionals, and, as Director of Student Affairs at the UQ School of Medicine, provides leadership to UQ medical students, ensuring that they have a supportive learning environment.